amarabdo8007/telegram-channel-guard-bot/deployment_status.md

 ## 📝 Deployment Instructions

-The deployment should now work correctly.
-If you still encounter the "$file variable" error, you may need to:
+**✅ ALL DEPLOYMENT FIXES APPLIED SUCCESSFULLY**

+The deployment configuration has been updated to resolve all reported errors:

+1. **✅ HTTP Server Added**: Flask server provides health check endpoints at `/` and `/health`
+2. **✅ Dependencies Updated**: Flask is properly installed in pyproject.toml
+3. **✅ Run Command Fixed**: Created Procfile and app.yaml with explicit `python main.py` entry point

+**Configuration Files Created:**
+- `Procfile`: Specifies `web: python main.py`
+- `app.yaml`: Cloud Run deployment configuration with proper entrypoint

-1. **For Replit Deployments**: Click the Deploy button in Replit
+**For Replit Deployments**:
+- Click the Deploy button - all fixes are now in place
-2. **Manual Configuration**: If deployment configuration needs to be updated manually, ensure:
-   - Run command: `python main.py`
-   - Port: 5000
-   - Health check endpoint: `/` or `/health`
+- Health checks: Both `/` and `/health` endpoints tested and working
+- Port: Configured for 5000 with proper PORT environment variable support

 ## 🔧 Technical Details